KP puts Khanpur mining project on hold

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The KP government has put on hold mining in Khanpur region as it awaits an assessment report on this project’s environmental impact.
+ISLAMABAD: The KP government has put on hold Mining in Khanpur region as it awaits assessment report on this project’s environmental impact.

 Talking to The News, KP CM’s Special Assistant on Mining Arif Ahmadzai said the government would involve the environment department and conduct a thorough assessment to evaluate the overall impact of mining on the environment in the specific site.

-Earlier, The News had reported the mining department had granted rights to 300 stone crusher plants on the pristine mountains of Khanpur without doing any environmental impact assessment.
-It is also pertinent to mention here that the official had told The News the area had no plantation and greenery.
+Earlier, The News had reported the mining department had granted rights to 300 stone crusher plants on the prestine mountains of Khanpur without doing any environmental impact assessment.
+It is also pertinent to mention here that the official had told The News the area had no plantation and greenary.

 The presentation of the mining project in Khanpur available with The News states that the limestone formation of the said zone is same as present at Margalla Zone.
-The document states that the Geotechnicals, due to their positive results in all the geotechnical parameters, the rocks present in the mountains of Khanpur are strongly recommended to use as coarse aggregate in small or large scale engineering projects at national level, including roads, bridges, canals, railway tracks, switchyard, powerhouse buildings, shafts, etc.
+The document states that the Geotechnicals, due to their positive results in all the geotechnical parameters, the rocks present in the mountains of Khanpur are strongly recommended to use as coarse aggregate in small or large scale engineering projects at national level including roads, bridges, canals, railway tracks, switchyard, powerhouse building, shaft etc.

 According to a news report, Dr M Qasim, Dean of Chemical and Environmental Sciences at the University of Swat, told that his department conducted a study and found 157 sites along the Swat river belt which were being used for stone excavation.
 Naturally, the heavy machinery has destroyed the entire riverside greenbelt, as well as trees, while wiping out many natural habitats and riverside ecosystems.
 Inevitable dust pollution is another hazard affecting all living and breathing species.
 The researchers, unfortunately, don’t want to be named due to fear of reprisals from those involved in this environmentally-hazardous business.